readium/webpub-manifest/extensions/presentation.md

   }
 }
 ```
-*In this example, a specific resource is sized to fit the viewport.*
+*In this example, a specific resource is scaled to fit the viewport.*

 ```json
 "readingOrder": [